ironhacks/docs/docs/App-Client/usage.md

 We display the scores of the users, on the `/scores` page.
 The users see the anonymous name of the users in the table.
 The displayed items in the table are shuffled each time.

 If in the admin interface the scores are not provided, the scores collumns will not appear in the scores.
-In a similar way it happens for the urls: if we don't enter the urls, the urls collumns will not appear in the scores page.
+In a similar way it happens for the urls: if we don't enter the one, the url's columns will not appear in the scores page.

 When the user clicks on the <kbd>View scores</kbd> button, we collect stats: